Fannon/mobo-documentation/Modeling/ProjectStructure/form.md

 # /form/
 ## Description
-Each mobo form will create a Semantic Form and define its content.
+Each Mobo Form will create a Semantic Form and define its content.

-Mobo forms are much more lightweight than regular SF Forms, since most information have already been declared on the field or model level and are just inherited up.
+Mobo forms are much more lightweight than regular SF Forms, since most information has already been declared and is inherited from fields and models.

-#### Forms declare
+#### Forms declare:
 * Which models to use
 * If the model should be implemented as a single or multiple instance
 * Which template to use / inject